 Justice Ntyam Ondo Mengue is a national of the Republic of Cameroon.
-She was elected Judge of the African Court for a six year term during the 27th AU Summit held in July 2016 in Kigali, Rwanda.
+She was elected Judge of the African Court for a six-year term in July 2016.
+She was re-elected for a second and final term of six years in June 2022.

 Justice Mengue holds a number of educational qualifications, including:

-A Diplôme de l’Ecole Normale d’Administration et de Magistrature and a Licence en Droit Privé
+A Diplôme de l’Ecole Normale d’Administration et de Magistrature and a Licence en Droit Privé.

 At the professional level, she has worked in the judiciary of Cameroon since 1982, that is for over three decades now, holding a number of key positions, such as the President of the Court of Instance of Yaoundé, Vice President of the Court of Appeal; President of the Section on Administrative Contracts of the Court of Supreme Court of Cameroon.
 She is presently the President of the Commercial Section of the Supreme Court of Cameroon.